On the Role of Entropy-based Loss for Learning Causal Structures with Continuous Optimization: Limitations of Least-Square Loss

 \subsection{Nonlinear Case}

+In this section, we show that using the least-square loss, the identifiability of ANM is closely related to the measured mutual information between the cause and regression residual in the nonlinear case.

-In the nonlinear case, we study SCM between $X \to Y$ with the nonlinear additive form $Y=f(X)+N_{Y}$.
-To show the limitation of least-square loss in a nonlinear case, we aim to show that using the least-square loss can be viewed as minimizing the mutual information between the noise and cause variables but with bias such that the independence measure will be not reliable, leading to identify the wrong direction.
-To do so, we first show that maximizing likelihood is equivalent to minimizing the mutual information between the cause and the noise variables (Lemma \ref{lemma 1}).
-Then, we further show that maximizing the likelihood under the standard Gaussian noise assumption is equivalent to minimizing the least-square loss (Lemma \ref{lemma 2}).
-Combing with Lemma \ref{lemma 1} and Lemma \ref{lemma 2}, we conclude that using least-square loss, the mutual information will be biased (Lemma \ref{lemma 3}).
-Finally, by considering the bias in mutual information, we provide the condition that least-square loss fails in Theorem \ref{theorem:mse nonlinear}.
+Specifically, we study SCM between $X \to Y$ with the nonlinear additive form $Y=f(X)+N_{Y}$.
+To show the limitation of least-square loss in the nonlinear case, we aim to show that using the least-square loss can be viewed as minimizing the mutual information between the noise and cause variables but with bias such that the independence measure will be not reliable, leading to identifying the wrong direction, which is the main theoretical result of this section, i.e., Theorem \ref{theorem:mse nonlinear}.
+The proof of Theorem \ref{theorem:mse nonlinear} depends on Lemma \ref{lemma 1}, \ref{lemma 2}, and \ref{lemma 3}.
+To clearly show how these theories connect, we provide the proof sketch in Figure \ref{fig:proof sketch}.

+\textbf{Proof Sketch}: First, we show that maximizing log-likelihood is equivalent to minimizing the mutual information between the cause and the noise variables (Lemma \ref{lemma 1}).
+Second, we further show that maximizing the likelihood under the standard Gaussian noise assumption is equivalent to minimizing the least-square loss (Lemma \ref{lemma 2}).
+Third, by combing Lemma \ref{lemma 1} and Lemma \ref{lemma 2}, we conclude that using least-square loss, the mutual information will be biased (Lemma \ref{lemma 3}).
+Finally, by considering the bias in mutual information, we provide the condition that least-square loss fails to identify the causal direction in Theorem \ref{theorem:mse nonlinear}.